 Day 13: Lhonak to Kanchenjunga north base camp 5,143m.

 From Lhonak, viewing the Kanchenjunga Mountain above us, we will continue our trail following the Kanchenjunga glaciers.
 The night will be at tented camp at the Kanchenjunga base camp.
-We have to be very careful while walking at this region due to the possibilities of landslide and some ice slide also.
-From the base camp a little higher point will offers its visitors with the most panoramic view of that region.(Breakfast+Lunch+Dinner+Tent camping+Guide+Porter)
+We have to be very careful while walking in this region due to the possibilities of landslide and some ice slide also.
+From the base camp, a little higher point will offer its visitors with the most panoramic view of that region.(Breakfast+Lunch+Dinner+Tent camping+Guide+Porter)

 Day 14: Base camp to Kambachen.
 4,145 m.